Everything evolves, even money…

 Once some bitcoin have been mined, the next step is to make use of them through the action of buying, selling, or storing them away safely.

-It’s at this point where Bitcoin wallets come into play, which are basically software that connects to the Bitcoin blockchain and allows you to manage the so-called public and private keys.
+It’s at this point where Bitcoin wallets come into play, which is basically software that connects to the Bitcoin blockchain and allows you to manage the so-called public and private keys.
 It’s as if it were a bank account, but on the blockchain and exclusively online.

 The private key is a very long number that works as a kind of password that represents a certain number of bitcoin.
 Remember that your bitcoin exists at all times on the blockchain.
 Having access to a private key is having access to a certain number of BTC within the blockchain.